Why Get Screened

-Getting the right screening test at the right time is one of the most important things a man can do for his health.
-Screenings find diseases early, before you have symptoms, when they're easier to treat.
-With early detection, colon cancer can be nipped in the bud.
-Finding diabetes early may help prevent complications such as vision loss and impotence.
-The tests you need are based on your age and risk factors.
+Getting the right screening test at the right time is one of the best things a man can do for his health.
+They check on your health and if you do have a condition, it's better to find out ASAP so you can start treating it.
+The tests you need are based on your age and other factors.

 Prostate cancer is the most common cancer found in American men after skin cancer.
-It tends to be a slow-growing cancer, but there are also aggressive, fast-growing types of prostate cancer.
-Screening tests can find the disease early, sometimes before symptoms develop, when treatments are most effective.
+It tends to be a slow-growing cancer, but some types are more aggressive.
+Screening tests may help find the disease early.

 Tests for Prostate Cancer